On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: RELATED WORK

 From a task-level perspective, \cite{kronander_match} is closest related as it also investigates learning match lighting policies from human demonstrations.
-To achieve good task success rates, they propose employing a varying stiffness controller learned through information from a human-robot interface.
+To achieve good task success rates, they propose a varying stiffness controller learned through information from a human-robot interface.
 Instead of learning a variable stiffness controller, this work directly learns a reactive policy capable of controlling the contact forces by varying the desired target poses.
-Moreover, this work extends upon \cite{kronander_match} in that it considers a more realistic experimental setup, including varying match poses, striker paper orientations, and conditioning the policies onto high-dimensional image and tactile observations.
+Moreover, this work extends \cite{kronander_match} by considering a more realistic experimental setup, including varying match poses, striker paper orientations, and conditioning the policies on high-dimensional image and tactile observations.

-Overall, we contribute a framework for learning visuotactile robotic match lighting policies from human demonstrations and showcasing that tactile sensing is crucial for learning high performance policies on this dynamic task.
+Overall, we contribute a framework for learning visuotactile robotic match lighting policies from human demonstrations and showcasing that tactile sensing is crucial for learning high performance policies on dynamic tasks.